Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/vidya.md

 ## Description

 The Variable Index Dynamic Average (VIDYA) is an adaptive moving average designed to adjust its sensitivity based on market volatility.
 By combining an Exponential Moving Average (EMA) with the Chande Momentum Oscillator (CMO), VIDYA becomes more responsive in volatile markets and smoother in stable markets.
-This dynamic adjustment provides traders with a more accurate representation of the current trend, making it a powerful tool for identifying market direction.
+This dynamic adjustment provides a more accurate representation of the current trend, making it a powerful tool for identifying market direction.

 ## Key Features